 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-I'm opening my new section Books with this book on Thailand, released last year.
-It helps to better understand the way of life and thought of Thais.
-Things not so easy to pin down for farangs (foreigners) that we are.
+I'm inaugurating my new section Books with this book on Thailand, published last year.
+It provides a better understanding of the Thai way of life and way of thinking.
+Things that are not so easy to grasp for farangs (foreigners) that we are.

 The Thailand of Thais

-The author is an Italian writer and journalist, who divides his time between Europe and Asia.
-It demolishes many ready-made ideas about Thailand, which persist in Western minds.
+The author is an Italian writer and journalist who divides his time between Europe and Asia.
+He demolishes many preconceived ideas about Thailand that persist in Western minds.